 Partnering and participation

 Partnering with parents is essential to achieving better outcomes for their children in care.
-We need to ensure we partner with parents in all placement-related decision-making processes.
+We need to ensure we partner with parents in all decision-making processes about care arrangements.
 Our partnering with parents should always be strengths-based, collaborative, informed and genuine.

 Research tells us we need to take a collaborative approach to planning and managing transitions that keeps the child and people significant to the child (such as their parents) at the centre of the decision-making process.
 This more likely to result in a successful outcome for the child.

 For Aboriginal and Torres Strait Islander children and young people, there may be family members other than their parents who should be closely involved in this work, along with workers from family wellbeing services and, if a child or family consents, an independent person.

 The Framework for Practice highlights the notion of ‘nothing about us, without us’ which is crucial in partnering with parents of children in care.
 Parents are the experts about their children and will be able to provide you with a vast amount of information to help in your work in supporting their children in care.